 - 24.1.
-Except as otherwise provided specifically herein, the practice of telepharmacy is permitted only as follows: - 24.1.a. for a pharmacist to provide direct patient-care activities of patient counseling and medication therapy management, when the patient is unable to be present in the pharmacy for a personal, face-to-face interaction, provided the pharmacist is: - 24.1.a.1. licensed to practice pharmacist care in West Virginia; or, - 24.1.a.2. licensed to practice pharmacist care in the state where the mail order pharmacy is located if dispensing prescription drugs to a patient in this State from a non-resident mail order pharmacy properly permitted as a mail order pharmacy to dispense into this State;. - 24.1.b. for drug regimen review of prescription orders for a patient in an institutional facility, for the pharmacist to authorize the dispensing and administration, provided the pharmacist is licensed to practice pharmacist care in West Virginia.
+Except as otherwise provided specifically herein, the practice of telepharmacy is permitted only as follows: - 24.1.1. for a pharmacist to provide direct patient-care activities, when the patient is unable to be present in the pharmacy for a personal, face-to-face interaction, provided the pharmacist is: - 24.1.1.a. licensed to practice pharmacist care in West Virginia; or,

+- 24.1.1.b. licensed to practice pharmacist care in the state where the mail order pharmacy is located if dispensing prescription drugs to a patient in this State from a non-resident mail order pharmacy properly permitted as a mail order pharmacy to dispense into this State;. - 24.1.2. for drug regimen review of prescription orders for a patient in an institutional facility, for the pharmacist to authorize the dispensing and administration, provided the pharmacist is licensed to practice pharmacist care in West Virginia.

-§ 15-1-25.
+§15-1-25.
 Criminal History Record Check.